Creasiion/CodePath-Capstone/README.md

 * The user can get advice from plant-sitter bot about issues involving their plant
 * The user can watch introductory videos with tips such as repotting on how to care for their plant
+* With an automatedrobot/machine it could connect to the app and do tasks for you
+* Have a shop to buy seeds from ("Garden")

 ### 2. Screen Archetypes